Dr Michelle Stubbs

 DOI 10.1186/s12931-022-02266-5

-Citations Scopus - 16
+Citations Scopus - 4Web of Science - 28

-Co-authors Vanessa Mcdonald, Vanessa Clark
+Co-authors Peter Gibson, Vanessa Mcdonald, Vanessa Clark

 DOI 10.3390/ijerph192114499

-Citations Scopus - 2Web of Science - 1
+Citations Scopus - 2Web of Science - 2

 Co-authors Regina L Lee

-2021 Stubbs MA, Clark VL, Cheung MMY, Smith L, Saini B, Yorke J, et al., 'The Experience of Living with Severe Asthma, Depression and Anxiety: A Qualitative Art-Based Study', JOURNAL OF ASTHMA AND ALLERGY, 14 1527-1537 (2021) [C1]
+2021 Stubbs MA, Clark VL, Cheung MMY, Smith L, Saini B, Yorke J, Majellano EC, Gibson PG, McDonald VM, 'The Experience of Living with Severe Asthma, Depression and Anxiety: A Qualitative Art-Based Study', JOURNAL OF ASTHMA AND ALLERGY, 14, 1527-1537 (2021) [C1]

 DOI 10.2147/JAA.S328104

-Co-authors Eleanor Majellano, Vanessa Clark, Vanessa Mcdonald
+Co-authors Vanessa Clark, Vanessa Mcdonald, Eleanor Majellano, Peter Gibson

-2019 Stubbs MA, Clark VL, McDonald VM, 'Living well with severe asthma', Breathe, 15 e40-e49 (2019) [C1]
+2019 Stubbs MA, Clark VL, McDonald VM, 'Living well with severe asthma', BREATHE, 15, E41-E49 (2019) [C1]

 Living well with severe asthma can be challenging.
 People with severe asthma can be refractory to treatment, can experience poor symptom control and are at a heightened risk of death.
 Patients experience symptoms of shortness of breath, chest tightness, cough and wheeze.
-These symptoms influence many aspects of an individual¿s life, resulting in emotional, financial, functional and medication-related burdens that negatively impact quality of life.
+These symptoms influence many aspects of an individual's life, resulting in emotional, financial, functional and medication-related burdens that negatively impact quality of life.
 Quality of life is known to be influenced by individual levels of satisfaction that stem from real-life treatment experiences.
 This experience is portrayed through the lens of the patient, which is commonly referred to as the patient perspective.
 The patient perspective is only one element of the patient experience.
 It influences health status, which, in severe asthma, is commonly assessed using validated health-related quality of life measures.
 A positive patient perspective may be achieved with implementation of management strategies tailored to individual needs.
 Management strategies developed in partnership between the patient, the severe asthma multidisciplinary team and the general practitioner may minimise disease-related impairment, allowing patients to live well with severe asthma.

 DOI 10.1183/20734735.0165-2019

-Citations Scopus - 24Web of Science - 12
+Citations Scopus - 3Web of Science - 22

 Co-authors Vanessa Clark, Vanessa Mcdonald

-2015 Stubbs M, Muir J, 'Whilst in our care: Introducing the surgical liaison nurse', ACORN, 28 12-15 (2015)
+2015 Stubbs M, Muir J, 'Whilst in our care: Introducing the surgicial liaison nurse', ACORN, 28, 12-12 (2015)

 All patients and family members experience some level of anxiety upon entry into the operating suite for any type of surgical procedure.
 This level of anxiety initiates the implementation of a surgical liaison nurse (SLN).
 Addressing this issue introduces an imperative nursing role.
 The SLN networks with families, surgeons and associated hospital units to provide not only information but also support in the most anxious times endured in a hospital stay.
 It should be noted that information narrated by the SLN is of a general nature and does not include specific medical details relating to surgery.
 Recognising that compassionate words provided by an SLN can provide a great deal of comfort has redesigned the journey of surgical patients.